Ordained Servant Style Guide

 Hebrew and Greek Characters, and Transliteration

-Hebrew and Greek characters should be used in the main text of all articles and reviews, followed by transliteration in parentheses, italicized, in order to accommodate those who read these languages as well as those who do not.
-Cardo, a Unicode font that includes pointed Hebrew and polytonic Greek as well as Roman characters, should be used.
-If Hebrew appears, a word processor that supports right-to-left text should be used (for more information click here).
-Transliteration should follow the systems specified in the SBL Handbook of Style, "General-Purpose Style" for Hebrew, Aramaic and Greek, 5.1.2-5.3 (to view this excerpt, click here).
+Hebrew and Greek characters should be used in the text of all articles and reviews (followed by transliteration in parentheses, italicized) in order to accommodate those who read these languages as well as those who do not.
+Times New Roman, a Unicode font that supports pointed Hebrew and polytonic Greek, should be used (see “Spacing, Paragraphs, and Typeface” below).
+For Hebrew, a word processor that supports right-to-left text (such as Word 2000 or later) should be used.
+Transliteration should follow the method specified in the SBL Handbook of Style, “General-Purpose Style” for Hebrew, Aramaic and Greek, 5.1.2–5.3 (to view this excerpt, click here).

 Hyphens and Dashes